ngageoint/rfi-generator/README.md

 Java under GPL license

 ###Installation Instructions (for a *nix-based host):

+Use the [rfi-generator-chef-installer](https://github.com/ngageoint/rfi-generator-chef-installer) OR follow the directions below:

 •	Clone the rfi_gen repo to your development machine

 •	Download and install the Play!
 Framework (version 1.2.4) at http://downloads.typesafe.com/releases/play-1.2.4.zip